Create a PicnicHealth account, consent, and share the names of your doctors in 5 minutes.

 You can just enter as many doctors as you remember.
 The hospital or clinic name is usually enough and the PicnicHealth team will follow up with you if there’s any confusion.
 If PicnicHealth finds doctors mentioned in your records who you did not include on your doctor list, you will get an email asking for your permission to request records from that new doctor.

 When you first see your timeline, it's possible that some of your medical records are not yet available.
 That's because PicnicHealth is still working hard to collect them for you.
-You should be able to start seeingyour medical records within a month of signing up.
+You should be able to see your medical records within a month of signing up.
 After the first month, your timeline will be updated regularly with information from your new doctor visits.

 PicnicHealth takes privacy very seriously.
 Your personal data is never shared without your explicit permission.
 Your medical records are kept safe using the highest encryption standard available: 256-bit SSL.
-This is the same technology that the military uses.
+This is the same technology that banks use to keep account information safe.

 This is not a clinical trial.
 A traditional clinical trial involves testing a specific treatment, like a drug or medical device.
-This research looks at data from medical records produced during your normal visits to the doctor.
-The goal is to better understand how patients with hemophilia or other bleeding disorders are being treated and to advance safe, effective care for patients everywhere.
+In this study, we are only looking at data from medical records produced during your normal visits to the doctor.
+The goal is to better understand how patients with hemophilia or other bleeding disorders are being treated and how to advance care for patients everywhere.

 In the first months, some records might be missing because PicnicHealth is still collecting them for you.
 After the first month, if you suspect that records are still missing, you can let us know about those records by clicking "Request Records" at the top of your timeline.